 One of the saddest things about childhood today is the cynicism.
 Too many children are trying to grow up too fast.
-Influenced by what they see on TV or on Youtube, they want to race through childhood, skip over it, straight to the teen years.
+Influenced by what they see on TV, TikTok or on Youtube, they want to race through childhood, skip over it, straight to the teen years.
 What a shame.
 They are missing key years of wonder.

 Think about how much time you have invested in classes— art, soccer, climbing, math.
 Now think of the time you have invested in letting your child explore the outdoors, not on a hike, not as part of an educational program.